Aviva Photo Studios And Life In The Okanagan

 I’ve been a photographer now for over 20 years.
 I graduated from Sheridan College in 1996 without a clear vision or plan for my career.
 This probably explains why I stumbled around for so long not sure of what direction to take.
 One thing remained constant and that was my love for the camera.
 I love being in control of my time.
 For those two reasons, I have have continued on on my journey as a photographer.

 I often ask myself if there is something else I could or would like to do and I come up blank every time.
 When business was slower, I wonder if a career change might be in order.
 But it always works out.

 Since moving to Kelowna in 2008, I have had the pleasure of working with many different people.
 Kelowna is a fairly small city and I always love the fact that I run into people all the time while I am out and about.
 Having come from a very small town, it makes be feel like I am home again.
 I have lived many years in Toronto and Vancouver and the thought of going back to that pace makes my palms sweat.
 I love it here and never want to leave.

 Aviva Photo Studios

-    This is why we have made the decision to really plant some roots and build a studio.
-Yes, that’s right!
-I’m building a studio.
-Aviva Photo Studios will be built right on our property, here in Kelowna.
-The plans are coming along and ground is to be broken on March 13th.
+This is why we made the decision to really plant some roots and build a studio.
+Aviva Photo Studios was built right on our property, here in Kelowna.
+The plans rushed along and the ground was broken on March 13th, 2017.
 I have big, big plans for this space and everything it will allow me to do both for my business and for my community.